dhellmann/pymotw/PyMOTW/imp/index.rst

     :literal:
     :start-after: #end_pymotw_header

-Watch for the output of the print statements in the sample output when the package or module are imported.
+Watch for the text from the print statements in the sample output when the package or module are imported.

 Module Types
 ============

 Python supports several styles of modules.
 Each requires its own handling when opening the module and adding it to the namespace.
-Some of the supported types and those parameters can be listed by the get_suffixes() function.
+Some of the supported types and those parameters can be listed by the ``get_suffixes()`` function.

 .. include:: imp_get_suffixes.py
     :literal:
     :start-after: #end_pymotw_header

-get_suffixes() returns a sequence of tuples containing the file extension, mode to use for opening the file, and a type code from a constant defined in the module.
+``get_suffixes()`` returns a sequence of tuples containing the file extension, mode to use for opening the file, and a type code from a constant defined in the module.
 This table is incomplete, because some of the importable module or package types do not correspond to single files.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'imp_get_suffixes.py'))